microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/concepts.rst

         executing WOPI operations on a file.
 From an Office Online perspective, the WOPISrc and a :term:`file ID` are synonymous, since Office Online always works with the WOPISrc itself, not the raw :term:`file ID`.

-        See :ref:`WOPISrc` for more details on how the WOPISrc is constructed and passed to Office Online.
+        See :ref:`Appending WOPISrc` for more details on how the WOPISrc is constructed and passed to Office Online.